mtb-za/says-who/content/thoughts/ct_combat.md

 Ursula needs to roll 8+ on 2d6-1.
 She rolls 4, 5, getting exactly 8 and making the hit.
 Blades do 2D damage, so Ursula needs to keep getting lucky.
 She does, getting 5, 5.
 The heavy (with current physical stats of 421) goes down to the blade, being unable to assign those without having two stats to zero, electing to drop to 400.
 Ursula could make another 6 combat swings, still.

-## End of the Fight
+### End of the Fight

 The combat is now over, with one heavy badly wounded and two knocked unconscious.
 Joe is also knocked out.
 Ursula drags Joe back to their ship.
 Joe wakes up after ten minutes, with stats set from 340 to 553, halfway to full (I round down).
 The gun-wielder does the same, from 027 to 347 with the club heavy going from 074 to 375.
-The badly wounded cutlass-wielding heavy needs to get to a the medical bay where they will wake up with stats having gone from 400 to 411.
+The badly wounded cutlass-wielding heavy needs to get to a medical bay where they will wake up with stats having gone from 400 to 411.
 They will be there for a while before they recover.